Missouri Home Funeral Laws

 Missouri now uses an electronic death registration system, but you can still use a paper death certificate.
 You can obtain a blank death certificate and guidance from the Missouri Bureau of Vital Records by calling 573-751-6387.

 You will need certified copies of the death certificate to take care of certain tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
-You may be able to file the death certificate and get certified copies the same day.
+You might be able to file the death certificate and get certified copies on the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.

-Getting a Permit to Transport the Body
+How Do You Get a Permit to Transport the Body?

-Can You Bury a Body at Home?
+Can You Bury a Body on Your Private Property?

 For more information about cremation, including information on scattering ashes, see Burial and Cremation Laws in Missouri.